 Despite these differences, both KitchenAid stand mixers possess a few similarities.
 For one, the mixing bowls are fitted with handles for better grip and easy transfer of the mixture or batter.
 Also, both come with a pouring shield or guard on the bowls.
 This helps to prevent or minimize the splatter of ingredients while mixing or pouring.

-The KitchenAid Pro 600 proves its superiority over the Artisan in terms of the quality of construction.
+The KitchenAid Pro 600 is superior to the Artisan in terms of quality of construction.
 It possesses a gear system completely made of steel.
 This steel gear system ensures its reliability and durability compared to the all-plastic gear transmission of the Artisan.

 The mixing bowls of both mixers are constructed from stainless steel.
 Owners of KitchenAid Artisan mixers desiring glass bowls can purchase them separately.
 However, a special Artisan series known as Artisan Design comes with glass rather than stainless bowls.

-Placing the two models side by side gives the impression that the Pro 600 is much taller than its predecessor.
+Placing the two models side by side gives the impression that the Pro 600 is much taller than than the Artisan.
 However, if the tilt-head of the Artisan is adjusted to its full height, it becomes the taller of the two machines.

 The Artisan is usually lauded for its smaller footprint and shorter height (when the tilt-head is at its lowest position) as that translates into a smaller storage space and increased storage options.

 The amazing range of color options is arguably the biggest reason why the Artisan is the most popular model of all KitchenAid stand mixers.
 With more than 30 crowd-pleasing colors, the Artisan offers users an impressive number of options to choose from.
 Still, the Pro 600 is available in at least 10 different colors.
 So, even if you go for the Pro model you should be able to find a color that makes you smile.